 - Admin status on Jira (used to generate auth keys and tokens)

-- Confirmation that your data lives on Jira Cloud - we are unable to support imports from Jira Server at this time
+- Confirmation that your data lives on Jira Cloud

 And, while certainly not mandatory, it could be helpful to consider doing this optional step as well:

 - Create any new Workflow States you might need to match current Workflow States in Jira to save time

 - Select "Jira Cloud" from the import options to head to the next page.
 If you are importing from Jira Server, Select "JIRA Server" as an option to import as a CSV.

 - Enter the email you use to log in to Jira.
 (This must match your Jira email that has Admin status)